fbcdn/chris-blog/_content/2020/tech-job-hunting-compendium/index.md

 - job boards are eh
 - generic CVs only
-- places with long || immediate tech challenges aren't treating you fairly as a candidate unless they are also compensating you. keep challenges short & sweet. don't be afraid to duck out. opportunity cost.
+- places with long or immediate tech challenges aren't treating you fairly as a candidate unless they are also compensating you. keep challenges short & sweet. don't be afraid to duck out. opportunity cost.
+- "what you made" == what you need to make, or ask for a range

 There's one thing in particular that's changed in tech during COVID-ocalypse: the impact of a job's location.
 If you are working in tech right now, there's a good chance your company is working "remote until further notice."
 Any date your company had set in March as to when they expected their offices to reopen has been punted once, twice, or maybe more.
 Recruiters understand that people would likely not want to move during a pandemic - especially not to or from states with a higher infection rate per capita - and *every* recruiter I talked to working on a location-specific position said clearly: